ademerlis/ademerlis.github.io/_posts/2023-03-22-SeparatingUpDownRegulatedGenes_GOanalysis.md

 layout: post
 title: Separating Up- and Down-Regulated Genes for GO Analysis?
 date: '2023-02-08'
-categories: RNA Sequencing
+categories: [GO Analysis]
-tags: [RNA, Sequencing]
+tags: [GO Enrichment, Transcriptomics, Kevin]
 ---

 I have returned to the GO analysis for each hour, as I was talking with Kevin and he mentioned to separate the up and down-regulated gene lists so that you know which pathways are being upregulated versus downregulated.
 But then I ended up in a deep-dive of GO enrichment analysis, and whether it's appropriate to split up the DEG list by directionality.
 Turns out this is a contested debate and ultimately depends on your question (I think).